Gazda70/GeodesicApp/README.md

 # GeodesicApp
 An application for geodesic measurments.
+Done as a project for Software Engineering course on Silesian University of Technology.